asap19-eureka-house-ad-green.png

 Peyton Ticknor: Because I do think when someone sees the word "feedback" they just automatically close off.

-Norma Lemon: They shut down, yeah.
+Norma Lemon-Turner: They shut down, yeah.
 And imagine if your supervisor says, "Hey, I want to provide feedback," you're thinking, oh lord.
 What have I done?
 What's happened?
 Instead of saying, "Hey, have some feed forward information for you.
 I'd love to share."
 And you're coming in and you're excited like, oh, my goodness.
 What is it?

 Peyton Ticknor: I like that.
 Thank you so much, Norma, for coming and chatting with me about your session.
 It sounds like that might be a session I need to look into.